ahrink/stamp/README.md

 In statistical modeling, regression analysis is a set of statistical processes for estimating the relationships between a dependent variable (often called the 'outcome' or 'response' variable, or a 'label' in machine learning parlance)

 First, regression analysis is widely used for prediction and forecasting, while, Geometric progression, sequence of numbers such that the quotient of any two successive members of the sequence is a constant ...
-AHR: established here as a priority where regration may become a Geometric progression to solve a possible prediction!
+AHR: established here as a priority where regression may become a Geometric progression to solve a possible prediction!

 AHR: [contextual approach in math as a formula]
 In science, a formula is a concise way of expressing information; - symbolically, as in a mathematical formula or a chemical formula.